 Surrounded by restaurants in the square today, this Water Well, built in 1520 is topped with a gorgeous wrought iron cover (1780).

-Stairs lead from the back of the old town to a fortress atop the 100m high hill.
+Climbing the stairs leading from the back of the old town to a fortress atop the 100m high hill is the most popular of things to do in Hvar Island.

 The restored fortress has led many lives and wows with views of the town, ocean and islands.
 Building started in 1282 funded from the salt sales of the city.